 Paul Sherwen spent a lot of his life growing up in this region.
 It is one of the most beautiful and remote parts of Africa and very misunderstood.
 We have been successful in implementing both the Bicycles for Humanity program as well as the iEmpowerment program here with the local people.
-If we can build success here, than we know every cycling team and every community in Africa can follow our templates and do the same.
-We are strong believers in Karamoja Leading Africa Forward and we invite you to join us or the team at Kara Tunga to come and visit, and work with us to support this incredible region and it's people as much as we do.
+Karamoja is our home and we know you will love the region and it's people as much as we do.
 With Karamoja.org, we hope to empower many to a new life full of opportunity.

 The Karamijong live and die for cattle — the determinant of seemingly everything in a pastoral life.
 This is what drives many to live on the edge, as nomadic warriors are constantly on the move to find enough water, to increase their herds, to defend their own and to get cattle for dowries.
 Women often stay at one central settlement called a manyata or ere, where they look over small farms and raise the young children.